GSSoC24/Contributor/README.md

 </div>

-I’m [Sanjay](https://github.com/sanjay-kv), your Senior Program Manager, and I'm thrilled to have you all here at gssoc-ext 2024 ✨<br>
+I’m [Sanjay](https://github.com/sanjay-kv), your Senior Program Manager, and I'm thrilled to have you all here at gssoc-ext 2024 ✨
  We received tons of applications, and you all stood out as the best. 👏 Congrats on being selected! .<br>
  - **Remember: Collaboration First, Code 2nd**